maxpaschke/udacity-devops-second/README.md

       echo $PATH
       which pylint
       ```
     - The server should show as online now in the agent pool

-* Create the webapp manually so it exists for further modification
+* Create the webapp manually so it exists for further modification by the pipeline
     - Run the following in the cloud shell
     - ``` bash
       # adapt these links to suit your application